-Academic rank is determined in large part by the faculty member's achievements and reputation as a scholar, performance in teaching, and contributions to the overall mission of the institution.
-Expectations for academic ranks are described in the University of South Carolina Faculty Manual (Columbia campus).
+Academic rank is determined in large part by the faculty member's achievements and reputation as a scholar and contributions to the overall mission of the institution.
+Expectations for academic ranks are described in the University of South Carolina Faculty Manual in force at the time of the UCTP approval of the unit criteria.
 In the event of conflicting standards or principles between this document and the Faculty Manual of the University of South Carolina, the Faculty Manual takes precedence.

-A decision to tenure is derived from recognition that a faculty member's record of action and performance so strongly predicts future academic productivity as to justify a careerlong commitment between the University and the faculty member.
-While tenure does not exempt the faculty member from the application of accepted performance standards, it does confer an extra measure of security that fosters innovation and greater scholarly independence.
+A decision to grant tenure is derived from recognition that a faculty member's record of action and performance so strongly predicts future academic productivity as to justify a career-long commitment between the University and the faculty member.

-The following procedures and criteria provide a structure for appointing, evaluating, promoting and awarding tenure to faculty members in the USCSOM Greenville who occupy tenured or tenure-track positions.
-Evaluation of performance should be based on both quantitative and qualitative estimates of activities relevant to the candidate's work.
+The following procedures and criteria provide a structure for appointing, evaluating, promoting, and awarding tenure to faculty members in clinical departments who occupy tenure-track positions.
+Evaluation of performance should be based on both quantitative and qualitative estimates of activities